argonne-lcf/user-guides/docs/ai-testbed/sambanova/running-a-model-or-program.md

 For example, consider running larger jobs in the evening or on weekends.**

 **NOTE: Please use only Slurm commands, i.e., srun and sbatch, to run your code.
-If you run your code directly using the python command, it may cause conflicts on the system.**
+If you run your code directly using the 'python' command, it may cause conflicts on the system.**

 ## Introduction